This webpage contains affiliate links. See more details here.

 Bologna, affectionately known as "La Grassa" (The Fat One), is a food lover's paradise.
 One of the highlights of most Bologna food tours is a plate of tagliatelle al ragù.
 This thick meat sauce is always served with tagliatelle, long flat ribbon pasta made with eggs and flour, never spaghetti.
 This slow-cooked sauce combines ground meat, soffritto, wine, and tomatoes.

-Mortadella, is a must-try local specialty.
+Mortadella, is a must-try local specialty, whether your are on your own or taking a Bologna food tour.
 This refined smooth pork sausage is sometimes studded with pistachios and peppercorns.
 Because of its tender texture and mild taste, Mortadella is often enjoyed in thin slices, making it a popular choice in sandwiches, antipasti platters, or simply on its own, sometimes paired with cheese or fruit.

 No Bologna food tour is complete without sampling Parmigiano Reggiano, produced in the region.
 Often paired with a few drops of traditional balsamic vinegar from nearby Modena, this aged cheese is a testament to local craftsmanship.